-Updated 1/27/22: This news release has been updated to include San Benito, San Mateo, Tulare and Ventura counties.
+Updated 1/11/23: This news release has been updated to include Alameda, Contra Costa, Fresno, Kings, Lake, Madera, Mono, San Benito, San Francisco, and Tulare counties.

-CA-2023-02, January 24, 2023
+CA-2023-01, Jan.
+10, 2023

-WASHINGTON - Victims of severe winter storms, flooding, landslides, and mudslides beginning December 27, 2022, now have until October 16, 2023, to file various individual and business tax returns and make tax payments, the Internal Revenue Service announced today.
+WASHINGTON - Victims of severe winter storms, flooding, and mudslides in California beginning Jan.
+8, 2023, now have until Oct.
+16, 2023, to file various individual and business tax returns and make tax payments, the Internal Revenue Service announced today.

-Following disaster declarations issued by the Federal Emergency Management Agency, individuals and households affected by severe winter storms, flooding, landslides, and mudslides that reside or have a business in Alameda, Alpine, Amador, Butte, Calaveras, Colusa, Contra Costa, Del Norte, El Dorado, Fresno, Glenn, Humboldt, Inyo, Los Angeles, Madera, Marin, Mariposa, Mendocino, Merced, Monterey, Napa, Nevada, Placer, Sacramento, San Benito, San Joaquin, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, San Diego, San Francisco, Siskiyou, Solano, Sonoma, Stanislaus, Sutter, Tehama, Trinity, Tulare, Tuolumne, Ventura, and Yolo counties qualify for tax relief.
+Following the disaster declaration issued by the Federal Emergency Management Agency, individuals and households affected by severe winter storms, flooding, and mudslides that reside or have a business in Alameda, Colusa, Contra Costa, El Dorado, Fresno, Glenn, Humboldt, Kings, Lake, Los Angeles, Madera, Marin, Mariposa, Mendocino, Merced, Mono, Monterey, Napa, Orange, Placer, Riverside, Sacramento, San Benito, San Bernardino, San Diego, San Francisco, San Joaquin, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Solano, Sonoma, Stanislaus, Sutter, Tehama, Tulare, Ventura, Yolo, and Yuba counties qualify for tax relief.

 The declaration permits the IRS to postpone certain tax-filing and tax-payment deadlines for taxpayers who reside or have a business in the disaster area.
-For this purpose, Humboldt County includes the Hoopa Valley Tribal Nation.

-For instance, certain deadlines falling on or after December 27, 2022, and before October 16, 2023, are granted additional time to file through October 16, 2023.

-As a result, affected individuals and businesses will have until October 16, 2023, to file returns and pay any taxes that were originally due during this period.
-This includes 2022 individual income tax returns due on April 18, as well as various 2022 business returns normally due on March 15 and April 18, 2023.
-Among other things, this means that eligible taxpayers will have until October 16 to make 2022 contributions to their IRAs and health savings accounts.
+For instance, certain deadlines falling on or after Jan.
+8, 2023, and before Oct.
+16, 2023, are granted additional time to file through Oct.
+16, 2023.
+As a result, affected individuals and businesses will have until Oct.
+16 to file returns and pay any taxes that were originally due during this period.
+This includes 2022 individual income tax returns due on April 18, as well as various 2022 business returns normally due on March 15 and April 18.
+Among other things, this means that eligible taxpayers will have until Oct.
+16 to make 2022 contributions to their IRAs and health savings accounts.

-In addition, farmers who choose to forgo making estimated tax payments and normally file their returns by March 1, 2023, will now have until October 16, 2023, to file their 2022 return and pay any tax due.

-The October 16, 2023, deadline applies to the quarterly estimated tax payments, normally due on January 17 and April 18, 2023.
-This means that individual taxpayers can skip making the fourth quarter estimated tax payment, normally due January 17, 2023, and instead include it with the 2022 return they file, on or before October 16.
+In addition, farmers who choose to forgo making estimated tax payments and normally file their returns by March 1 will now have until Oct.
+16, 2023 to file their 2022 return and pay any tax due.
+The Oct.
+16, 2023, deadline also applies to the quarterly estimated tax payments, normally due on Jan.
+17, April 18, June 15, and Sept.
+15, 2023.
+This means that individual taxpayers can skip making the fourth quarter estimated tax payment, normally due Jan.
+17, 2023, and instead include it with the 2022 return they file, on or before Oct.
+16.

-The October 16, 2023, deadline also applies to the quarterly payroll and excise tax returns normally due on January 31, 2023, and April 30, 2023.
-In addition, penalties on payroll and excise tax deposits due on or after December 27, 2022, and before January 11, 2023, will be abated as long as the tax deposits were made by January 11, 2023.
+The Oct.
+16 deadline also applies to the quarterly payroll and excise tax returns normally due on Jan.
+31, 2023.
+In addition, penalties on payroll and excise tax deposits due on or after Jan.
+8, 2023, and before Jan.
+23, 2023, will be abated as long as the tax deposits are made by Jan.
+23, 2023.